yamish01/yamish01/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on flutter , dart , figma.
+- 🔭 I’m currently working on flutter,dart,figma.
-- 🌱 I’m currently learning fultter , dart.
+- 🌱 I’m currently learning flutter,dart.
 - 👯 I’m looking to collaborate on UI/UX.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about flutter,dart,figma.